|Model||Draw Weight||Stroke||Velocity||Suggested Arrow Length||Crossbow Length / Weight|

 Barnett Ghost 410 Crossbow Review – Summary

 This crossbow is more than worth its price.
 I find it honestly unmatched in pretty much any category I can think of — speed, accuracy, comfort, ease-of-use, safety, design.
 You want the best on the market?
 This is it.
-See Amazon.com’s best price and user opinions of the Ghost 410.
+Take a look at today's amazon.com price on this crossbow and check out our top 10 crossbows rankings for more.